 Multibanking is supported in order to allow interleaved banks accesses.
 When a bank is already opened, it will be registered so that access to the same row within the bank can be sped up.
 Comparison of banks are done prior to initiating external memory accesses.

-14.11.3 Supported SDRAM commands
+14.11.3 Supported SDRAM Commands

-Table 14-24 lists the supported commands, how they are being triggered and what are the signals activated.
+Table 14-25 lists the supported commands, how they are being triggered and which signals are activated.